InHerOwnWrite/inherownwrite.github.io/_posts/2025-10-09-lyndon-gatsby.md

 _"I'll be happy once I'm rich… once I have her… once I belong."_

-It's a dangerous delusion, one that is still quite prevelant.
+It's a dangerous delusion, one that is still quite prevalant.

 They measure their worth in money, women, and reputation, things that are inherently unstable.
 And so, when those things are threatened, their entire self-worth collapses.
 In this light, both stories become warnings for anyone chasing validation instead of healing.